spacepy/spacepy/Doc/source/install.rst

 only on Windows), otherwise it will attempt to compile.
 It will also install most dependencies.

-``numpy`` must be installed first as it's required for the SpacePy build.
-See :doc:`install_windows` for important notes regarding numpy on Windows.

 If you are familiar with installing Python packages, have particular preferences for managing an installation, or if the above doesn't work, refer to platform-specific instructions and the details